 Guyana's government fell

 The President, David Granger, announced new elections in the coming months.
 His cancer diagnosis and frequent medical leave prompted parliament's successful vote of no confidence.
-Upcoming elections will further slow the establishment of regulatory frameworks for offshore oil production, which is scheduled to being in 2020.
+Upcoming elections will further slow the establishment of regulatory frameworks for offshore oil production, which is scheduled to begin in 2020.

 Axco's Global Risk Intelligence and Data (GRID) team will continue to monitor these situations as they play out through 2019.